Whyzanet/WhyzaGC/README.md

 While there are a couple of other geiger kits around, the fact that the MightyOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.

-It was also a good opportunity to learn a lot more about radiation and our environment.

 I initially started with the ESP8266 and then 'upgraded' to the ESP32 to take advantage of the dual core as I ran into limitations multitasking on the ESP8266 as discussed below.

 As such I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to both the NeoPixel RGB LED and dual core functionality.
 That said, if you have a Feather Huzzah ESP8266 already, it will work just fine.